turquoiseowl/i18n/README.md

 ### Acknowledgments

-Special thank you to Daniel Crenna who originated this project.
+Among the many contributors to the i18n library, a special acknowledgement is due to Daniel Crenna who originated this project.